Marius-brt/PhpMyAdmin-Dark-theme/README.md

 # PMA Dark Theme
-A simple dark theme for PhpMyAdmin based on [metro](https://github.com/phpmyadmin/themes/tree/master/metro)
+A simple dark theme for PhpMyAdmin based on [metro](https://github.com/phpmyadmin/themes/tree/master/metro) for version 4.8 and 4.9

 ### Home page :